What Is An Uncontested Divorce?

 Settling A Divorce Before Trial

 Sometimes, a couple will go through litigation to the point of trial and then agree on the terms of the divorce before they make it to the trial.
-This is called a "settlement."
+This is called a "settlement.
+Perhaps before you decide to go on trial and ask yourself, How much does a divorce cost," learn more about settlement first.
 What's great about a settlement is that the parties do not have to worry about the other spouse filing an appeal because the court did not decide for them; they made it for themselves.
 This means that, for the most part, they have agreed.

 Judges and lawyers are there for you if you need to pursue a matter to trial; however, most prefer to settle out of court in much the same way as if the couple was proceeding in an uncontested fashion.
 If the parties have difficulty agreeing by themselves, their lawyers will usually help them do so before the matter proceeds to trial.